msandifo/reprosci/2018/003/Readme.md

 Gas production is in TJ/day and NEM prices in AUD$.

-The proportion of ags production used to supprt gas LNG gas production and transoprt, the parasitic. load, is uncertain, and can be varied by changing the default value of 12% in `drake.R`
+I know of no public data relevant to the proportion of production used in LNG compresiosn and liquefaction and associated CSG activities.
+I assume a value of 12% for the parastitc load, which can be changed in the `drake.R`

 `parasitic.load=12`